bump-sh/github-action/README.md

 ## Inputs

-* `doc` (required): Documentation id.
+* `doc` (required): Documentation id or slug.
 Can be found in the documentation settings on https://bump.sh

 * `token` (required): Do not add your documentation token here, but create an [encrypted secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) that holds your documentation token.